Pool Safety Inspections in Brisbane

 Pools owners whose pools are not compliant with the pool safety standard are liable to fines by the local government.
 This is irrespective of whether the pool is owned by an individual or a body corporate.

 Whether you own a shared or non-shared pool, it is your responsibility to ensure your pool undergoes a thorough inspection to ensure it doesn’t violate the safety standard and laws.
-The following are some of the areas pool inspections in Brisbane focus on as part of the compliance assessment.
+The following are some of the areas pool safety inspections in Brisbane focus on as part of the compliance assessment.

 • Neighbouring vegetation including tree branches – The pool owner should ensure a non-climbable zone exists between the neighboring vegetation and his pool fence or the pool fence is raised to a height of 1800 mm and above.
 Any overhanging branches may be legally removed.